 Focus on the second point.
 For those really interested in this field, it should come as a no-brainer.
 If not, you will find excuses (job, college, family, time, etc.).

-Maybe do courses, training programs, internships or read books like my Product Design Book, but do not skip the second point.
+Maybe do UX courses, training programs, UX design internships, or read UX design books but do not skip the second point.
 You can also learn coding, research, psychology, etc, but just starting opens the best path to UX design.
 It has proven that simple.

 What if you want to work as a UX researcher, not a designer?
 Start doing research for an imaginary product.
 How do you design something if you have never designed anything before?
 Never fear, here comes an easy way to get started.